Make some interesting monster decorations this Halloween with this simple popsicle stick craft idea.

 See the full list here.

-The kids will love painting and decorating these popsicle sticks this Halloween and it is a great family activity to get into in the lead up to Halloween night.
+The kids will love painting and decorating these popsicle stick monsters this Halloween.
+It is a fun craft idea and a great family activity to get into in the lead up to Halloween night.